-Please only use the supplied USB stick.
+- Please only use the supplied USB stick.
 There are very cheap, unreliable and slow USB sticks for sale.
-That's why we supplied a decent one with the GR-MEGA.

-Place the firmware zip file in the root directory of the USB stick.
+That's why we supplied a decent one with the GR-MEGA. - Place the firmware zip file in the root directory of the USB stick.
 DO NOT UNZIP IT.
+On Macs, Safari loves to unzip everything under the sun and even sometimes mangle the output.
+Use Alt + click to download, or use a different browser.